 As a young girl, Margaret moved with her parents to near Terra Alta, Preston County, WV.

 On Nov.
-15, 1851, Margaret married James K. Martin (1831-1900), the son of Isaac and Susanna (Metheny) Martin, near Valley Point, Preston County.
-Among others, the event was witnessed by Rolla F. Martin and Lydia A. Smith.
+15, 1851, when she was 17 years of age, Margaret married 20-year-old James K. Martin (1831-1900), the son of Isaac and Susanna (Metheny) Martin, near Valley Point, Preston County.
+Officiating was Cronrad Ringer.
+Among others, the event was witnessed by James' siblings Rolla F. Martin and Lydia A. Smith.
+Any formal record of their marriage kept by the county was destroyed in a courthouse fire in 1869.

 James stood 5 feet 6 inches tall as a young man.

-On March 1862, he enlisted in Company H of the 3rd Regiment, Potomac Home Brigade, where he would go on to serve as sergeant.
-Among his mates in the regiment was his wife's cousin, Frederick Pringey, son of Joseph and Margaret (Younkin) Pringey.
-Sadly, cousin Frederick lost his life to camp disease.
+On or about March 20, 1862, at Bruceton Mills, he enlisted in Company H of the 3rd Regiment, Potomac Home Brigade, also known as the 3rd Maryland Infantry, where he would go on to serve as sergeant.
+Company H took on the nickname "West Virginia Snake Hunters."

 James suffered from many ailments in his later years.
 In 1884, Jasper N. Martin wrote that James: